• Home

 • Name: Brog

-• Description: A minimalist blogging system built with Next.js using Notion as the CMS.
+• Introduction: A minimalist blog system built with Next.js, using Notion as the CMS

 • Github: https://github.com/yikZero/Brog